Updated: Feb 22, 2022

-If you like the taste of OYAKODON, why don't you make one with frozen seafood??
+If you like the taste of OYAKODON, why not make one with frozen seafood??

-Also, this seafood OYAKODON can be a great option if you get bored with standard OYAKODON.
-The seafood OYAKODON does taste a little different with the taste of ocean!
+Also, this seafood OYAKODON can be a great option if you get bored with the traditional OYAKODON.
+The seafood OYAKODON does taste a little different with the taste of the ocean!
 Enjoy!

 ＜SEAFOOD OYAKODON / 海鮮親子丼＞

 2 cups onion, sliced (1 large onion)

 3 tablespoons Soy sauce

 1 teaspoon sugar

 1. Dissolve one teaspoon of salt into a cup of water.
 Add in the frozen seafood mix to thaw.
 Leave it to thaw for about 1 hour.
 Drain the water and wipe off the excess moisture completely.